ALMSIVI/ai-story-writer/config/defaults/templates/default.md

 {{current}}
 </current_chapter>

-Here is the brief outline for the next chapter (you do not need to write; this section might be empty if you're writing the final chapter):
+Here is the brief outline for the next chapter (you do not need to write it; this section might be empty if you're writing the final chapter):

 <next_chapter>
 {{next}}